inSileco/graphicsutils/README.md

 ![](inst/assets/img/plot0-1.png)

-Quite empty, isn't it?
+Quite empty, isn’t it?
 Also, it can be filled with any color using the `fill` parameter.

 ``` r
 plot0(c(0,1), c(0,1), fill="lightskyblue1")